Uno: Game History, Best Decks, and How to Play

 Uno's Origin Story

-Invented by barber Merle Robbins in 1971, Uno built a regional following in the U.S. Midwest in the 1970s.
-A card game based on Crazy Eights, Uno added elements like Wild+4 cards, Reverse, Skip and Draw Two cards -- also known as action cards.
+Invented in 1971 by barber Merle Robbins in Reading, Ohio, Uno built a regional following in the U.S. Midwest in the 1970s.
+A card game based on Crazy Eights, Uno added elements like Wild+4 cards, Reverse, Skip and Draw Two cards—also known as action cards.
 And it required a player who was one card away from "going out" to declare, "Uno," or risk being challenged and forced to draw two cards.
 These elements made the game dang infectious!

 By the beginning of the 1980s, the Robbins family knew it had a commercially viable game on its hands.
 Merle sold Uno's rights to International Games in 1981.
 Soon, it was a hit and practically a cultural phenomenon.